WGBH-MLA/AAPB2/app/views/override/national-history-day.md

       <img src="https://s3.amazonaws.com/americanarchive.org/override/Judy_AIDS.png" alt="Coping With AIDS, episode headline from a 1985 episode of The MacNeil/Lehrer NewsHour."/>
     </a>

-    <em>"Coping With AIDS, episode headline from a 1985 episode of The MacNeil/Lehrer NewsHour."</em>
+    <em>Coping With AIDS, episode headline from a 1985 episode of The MacNeil/Lehrer NewsHour.</em>
   </span>

   <h3 class="override">News Reports</h3>